MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMScript.md

 ## SYNOPSIS

-Remove a Configuration Manager PowerShell script.
+Remove a PowerShell script from Configuration Manager.

 ## SYNTAX